UPDATE: HIV Prophylaxis Following Occupational Exposure

 A negative HIV test only demonstrates that the exposed worker was not previously infected with HIV before the exposure occurred; the baseline HIV test cannot determine whether the exposed worker was infected as a result of the exposure.

 Baseline HIV testing of the exposed worker is also used to identify individuals who were already infected with HIV at the time of the exposure.
-This allows decisions to be made regarding the continuation of ART (see Antiretroviral Therapy, Section III: Deciding When to Initiate ART).
+This allows decisions to be made regarding the continuation of ART (see Antiretroviral Therapy, Section III: When to Initiate ART in Patients With Chronic Infection).
 However, the PEP regimen should not be discontinued until the positive result is repeated with a confirmatory assay.

 PEP should be initiated without waiting for the results of the HIV test.